cscott/TurtleScript/README.rst

       Might be tricky to do without native browser support.

+   e.
+Build an in-browser VM.

+      My most recent work has been inspired by efforts like `jslinux`_ which use the `JavaScript Typed Array`_ API to build "low level" abstractions in the browser.
+I believe it's possible to construct a reasonably-performing object model in the browser using a raw memory abstraction.
+This then trivially allows for serialization.
+The major disadvantage is that we lose interoperability with native browser objects, and potentially a bit of the performance of the native VM.

    Picking a serialization format and building it should foreground representation and project-scope issues.
 At the end we'll have a hand-built module as well as a lightweight module loader.